 Course Duration and Time Commitment

 Make sure the course fits your life.
-A 12-month program is as intense as a 3-year apprenticeship11.
-But, if you’re busy, a shorter workshop might be better.
-If you can spare 1-2 hours a week, you can learn the basics in 3-6 months12.
+A 12-month program is as intense as a 3-year apprenticeship.
+But if you’re busy, a shorter workshop might be better.
+If you can spare 1-2 hours a week, you can learn the basics in 3-6 months.

 Choose a pace that lets you learn without rushing.
 This way, you can master skills at your own speed.